 At Legal & General America, our mission has always been simple: Protect American families and businesses, provide outstanding service, offer competitive pricing and make life better.
 Today we’re proud to be a part of the ninth-largest insurer in the world.

-Our story begins over 180 years ago
+Our story begins more than 180 years ago

 In 1836, six respected lawyers met in a London coffee house where life insurance was the topic of discussion.
 They decided to form an association, eventually named Legal & General Life Assurance Society.
 Those founders had the same attitudes toward